tjolsen/tmpl/README.md

 std::integral_constant<bool, tmpl_has_member(Foo,bar)> BadBaz;
 ```

-**NOTE**: Clang 5.0.1 has a bug related to nested non-type template
+**NOTE/UPDATE**: Clang 5.0.1 has a bug related to nested non-type template
 parameters of "auto" type, so it cannot be used to compile the library's
 `value_list` type.
 Until this is resolved, the library will only be
 built against GCC.
 See the clang bug page for progress: